vyapp/vy/README.md

 **Note:**
 The vy project is unmaintained.
-I had some ideas in the past years and i decided it would be cool to implement.
-If you like modal editors then check out escs.
+I had some ideas in the past years and i decided it would be cool to implement so i started escs.

 https://github.com/iogf/escs